Gnorimoschema splendoriferella

 Gnorimoschema splendoriferella is a moth in the family Gelechiidae.
 It was described by August Busck in 1904.
-It is found in North America, where it has been recorded from Washington.
+It is found in North America, where it has been recorded from the U.S. state of Washington.

 The wingspan is about 16 mm.
 The forewings are shining, intense purplish red with a narrow costal margin and the apical part of the wing mottled with white and bluish black scales.
 There is a basal subcostal longitudinal streak, and an ill-defined yellow dorsal and costal spot at the beginning of the cilia.